h7474/retispec_assignment/README.md

         "site": "Ottawa",
         "date":"2022-09-27"
         "operator":"Nir Oren"
-        "image": attach file on Postman
+        "image": ..this is a file key
     }
 ```
-- Send GET request to http://localhost:80/acquisitions/id to get all acquisitions for a given patient
+- Send GET request to http://localhost:80/acquisitions/id to retrieve all acquisitions belonging to a patient id.
-- Send DELETE request to http://localhost:80/patients/id to delete an acquisition by id
+- Send DELETE request to http://localhost:80/acquisitions/id to delete an acquisition by acquisition id.
-- Send GET request to http://localhost:80/download/id to download an image for an acquisition where id is acquisition id.
+- Send GET request to http://localhost:80/download/id to download an image belonging to an acquisition where id is acquisition id.

 ### Frontend
-- Open home.html to upload an acquisition instead of using Postman
+- Open `home.html` to upload an acquisition instead of using Postman.